An adequacy theorem between mixed powerdomains and probabilistic concurrency (extended version): Introduction

 \textbf{Outline.} We proceed by outlining our denotational semantics.
 First the fact that we are working with concurrency, more specifically with the interleaving paradigm, suggests the adoption of the `resumptions model' for defining the semantics.
 This approach was proposed by R. Milner in the seventies~\cite{milner75} and subsequently adapted to different contexts (see \eg~\cite{stark96,pirog14,goncharov16}).
 When adapted to our specific case program denotations $\asem{P}$ are intensional and defined as elements of the \emph{greatest} solution of the equation,

-where $S$ is a pre-determined set of states and $T$ a functor that encodes a combination of non-determinism (which captures interleavings in concurrency) and stochasticity.
-In other words such program denotations are elements of (the carrier of) a \emph{final coalgebra}.
+where $S$ is a pre-determined set of states and $T$ a functor that encodes a combination of non-determinism (which handles interleaving in concurrency) and stochasticity.
+In other words such program denotations are elements of (the carrier of) a final coalgebra.

-Second we will see that in order to obtain adequacy w.r.t. the operational semantics one needs to extensionally collapse the coalgebraic one -- given a program $P$ one needs to find a suitable way of keeping only the terminating states of $\asem{P}$ whilst accounting for the branching structure encoded in $T$.
-Denoting $X$ as the greatest solution of Equation~\eqref{eq:domeq}, this amounts to finding a suitable morphism $\mathrm{ext} : X \to T(S)^S$.
+Second we will see that in order to obtain adequacy w.r.t. the operational semantics one needs to extensionally collapse $\asem{-}$ -- \ie\ given a program $P$ one needs to find a suitable way of keeping only the terminating states of $\asem{P}$ whilst accounting for the branching structure encoded in $T$.
+Denoting $X$ as the greatest solution of Equation~\eqref{eq:domeq}, such amounts to finding a suitable morphism $\mathrm{ext} : X \to T(S)^S$.
 Our approach to this is inspired by~\cite{hennessy79}: such a morphism arises naturally if $T$ is additionally a monad and $X$ is additionally the \emph{least} solution of Equation~\eqref{eq:domeq}.
-Summing up we obtain the following commutative diagram,
+Concretely we obtain the following commutative diagram,

-where $\Pr$ denotes the set of programs, the operations $\eta^T$, $(-)^\star$ refer to the monadic structure postulated for $T$, $\app$ denotes the application map, and $\mathrm{op}$ denotes our operational semantics in the form of a coalgebra.
-The fact that the left rectangle commutes means that the coalgebraic semantics $\asem{-}$ agrees with the `one-step' transitions that arise from the operational semantics; whilst the fact that the right rectangle commutes yields a recursive definition of the extensional collapse with elements of $X$ seen as `resumption trees'.
+where $\Pr$ denotes the set of programs, the operations $\eta^T$, $(-)^\star$ refer to the monadic structure postulated for $T$, $\app$ denotes the application map, and $\mathrm{op}$ denotes our operational semantics in coalgebraic form.
+The fact that the left rectangle commutes (proved in Theorem~\ref{theo:sem_eq}) means that the intensional semantics $\asem{-}$ agrees with the `one-step' transitions that arise from the operational semantics.
+The fact that the right rectangle commutes is obtained by construction (initiality) and yields a recursive definition of the extensional collapse, with elements of $X$ seen as `resumption trees'.
 Our final denotational semantics $\sem{-}$ is the composition $\mathrm{ext} \comp \asem{-}$.